blaenk/site/input/notes/clojure.markdown

 Inline implementations correspond to Java interface implementations, which means that inline implementation methods have direct access to fields, whereas external implementations must use Java interop or keyword accessors, and method calls will be as fast as Java interface method calls.

 However, this has a variety of consequences.
-For example, clashes can occur by implementing two protocols each containing methods with the same name and signature, which can occur with those interfaces for which `defrecord` automatically provides implementations, or even by implementing protocols whose methods conflict with `java.lang.Object`{.path} methods.
+For example, clashes can occur by implementing two protocols each containing methods with the same name and signature, which can occur with those interfaces for which `defrecord` automatically provides implementations, or even by implementing protocols whose methods conflict with <span class="path">java.lang.Object</span> methods.

 Since inline implementations are baked into the type, those implementations can't be changed at runtime without redefining the entire type, necessitating the re-evaluation of all code that depends on the type.
 Worse, existing instances will not be updated after this redefinition and re-evaluation.